I am looking to restart my project management and software engineering career after a 10-year hiatus.

 What are you doing to reenter the workforce?

-I am actively working to find work as a software development manager in development, DevOps or delivery.
+I am actively working to find work as a Project Manager in an Agile enviroment, possibly a Scrum Master, DevOps or delivery.